 Really, little needs to be written about the Rolling Stones anymore (Mike Edison's forthcoming book excepted!) yet I'm always open to surprises, and when the most recent unbidden Stones immersion called unto me, I obeyed.

 I've been re-reading Keith Richards's superlative Life, struck again by its humor, honesty, and surprisingly clear-eyed take on the epic sweep of his experiences.
 Dope was Richards's religion, or the religion that chose him.
 From the late 1960s to roughly 1980 Richards was a functioning heroin addict, the drug like the weather around him, both a taken-for-granted presence, easy to ignore, and the very atmosphere necessary for his survival.
-He writes about his addiction as one might write about living with a physical handicap or tending a large estate for a living: it was his defining identity, and his job, and he took it seriously and not without some measure of self-reflection.
+He writes about his addiction as one might write about living with a physical handicap, or tending a large estate for a living: it was his defining identity, and his job, and he took it seriously and not without some measure of self-reflection.
 Maintaining as lifestyle.
-Richards's passages on dope's appeal and its sly but ultimate stranglehold on him, and his various attempts to turn it away for good—but how do you keep out the weather?—are among the greatest that I've read in the long tradition of drug literature.
+Richards's passages on dope's appeal and its sly but ultimate stranglehold on him, and his various attempts to turn it away for good (but how do you keep out the weather?) are among the greatest that I've read in the long tradition of drug literature written by musicians.
 That image of the purest of pure dope in the safe behind the wall, and Richards waking up with bloody fingernails after having spent the night clawing the wall to get at that phantom safe, while remembering none of it, is chilling, and only one of several harrowing episodes he confesses.

 But I was also reminded that Richards's best writing in Life comes when he holds forth on his other consuming passion.
 I'm always on the lookout for great definitions of notoriously-hard-to-define rock and roll, and Life delivers.
 On the mystery of rhythms and evocations in song: